Improving access to medicine

 MSF wanted to support the development of several new diagnostic tests and to ensure that they would be accessible and affordable by people in the developing world.
 They needed to make sure that patent protection laws would not stand in their way.

 A4ID quickly found enthusiastic and highly specialised intellectual property lawyers to assist MSF.
 They drafted a patent agreement with the relevant research institution, helped MSF to communicate with this research partner in legal terms and to think outside of the box to find solutions to legal problems.
 MSF had the following to say of their experience with A4ID:

-"MSF did not only benefit from the specific legal contract drafted, but from the fact that private sector lawyers are used to the mentality and professional patterns of the private sector" explained MSF.
+“MSF did not only benefit from the specific legal contract drafted, but from the fact that private sector lawyers are used to the mentality and professional patterns of the private sector”

 The proficiency and hard work of the legal partners has helped MSF to secure unrestricted legal rights to new developments in diagnostics.
 This means that many more people in poorer countries will now have access to these better techniques, improving the treatment and reducing the incidence of disease worldwide.